Sunday, June 30, 2019

 6. Where are You?

-At least four of these songs had been previously recorded by Cole.
-Others had been recorded by Frank Sinatra, Ella Fitzgerald, Tony Bennett, Andy Williams and Bobby Darin.
+At least four of these songs had previously been recorded by Cole, and others had been recorded by Frank Sinatra, Ella Fitzgerald, Tony Bennett, Andy Williams and Bobby Darin.

 Sunday, June 2, 2019